-- ssh to the EC2 instance and perform desired customizations
+- ssh to the EC2 instance and update Galaxy, Galaxy configuration and/or tools

-Follow directions on this page to start a cloud cluster instance.
-Wait for the cluster to complete initialization and all of the services are running.
+Follow directions on this page to start a new cloud cluster instance.
+Using the CloudMan web interface, create a 'Galaxy' cluster and wait for it to complete initialization to the point where Galaxy application is running.

 From the command prompt, connect to the newly created cluster using the following command, filling in the appropriate details:

 1 ssh -o StrictHostKeyChecking=no -i <path to your private key> ubuntu@<instance public DNS>